-- Mortgages are initially valued at the purchase price (100% of the nominal value), which is the fair value.
+- Mortgages are, with the exception of bridging mortgages, initially valued at the purchase price (100.5% of the nominal value), which is the fair value.
+Bridging mortgages are valued at 100.0% of par value.
 After initial recognition, mortgages are valued at fair value.
 This means discounting the future contractual cash flows, taking into account early repayments by the borrower, using a market-consistent discount curve for similar mortgage loans as of the end of each month for which the Fund's value is determined. - The values of the collateral are indexed quarterly.
 For indexing, the house price index per province, as published by the Central Bureau of Statistics (CBS), is used. - Investments in other GSAM BV funds are valued at the net asset value of the respective day.